-- They normally do not require you to give out personal information.
+- They normally do not require you to give out personal info.
 This makes it possible to create an account and right away be able to start trading.

 - Their servers spread out across the globe leading to a lower risk of server downtime.

 - They are essentially immune to hacker attacks.

-However, decentralized exchanges normally have an order book with lower liquidity than their centralized counterparts and if you lose your password, it is probably lost forever.
+However, DEXs normally have an order book with lower liquidity than their centralized counterparts and if you lose your password, it is probably lost forever.

-EtherFlyer also proudly states that there are no KYC-requirements here, there are a lot of supported cryptocurrencies, and the trading engine is fast.
+EtherFlyer also proudly states that there are no KYC-requirements here, there are a lot of supported cryptos, and the trading engine is fast.
 Trading engine can process more than 1 million orders per second when its performing at its highest level.
-This is naturally very impressive.
+This is very impressive.

 EtherFlyer Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
-What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
+What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
-Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
+Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 This is the trading view at EtherFlyer:

 EtherFlyer is also available as an application in your phone.
 This can be helpful for any investors interested in trading when “on the go”.
-Research shows that a vast majority of all cryptocurrency trades are executed through desktops.
-But, if you’re a mobile-kind-of-person, the EtherFlyer application might make you happy!
+Research shows that a vast majority of all crypto trades are executed through desktops.
+But, if you’re a mobile-kind-of-person, the EtherFlyer app might make you happy!

 EtherFlyer Trading fees

 0.20% is in line with the current industry average.
 Industry average has for a long time been 0.25%, but we are currently seeing a shift towards lower fees.
 Many exchanges now charge e.g. 0.10% or 0.15% instead.
 Etherflyer's fees were prevoiously 0.20%, but they changed it during Q1 2021 to 0.30%.
 This is a quite remarkable move, seeing how exchanges are acting with respect to fees in general (i.e., lowering their fees).